OsmanSelvi84/blockchain-privacy-projects/09-secret-sharing-escrow/README.md

 ### Step 2: Open a new terminal and deploy the contract
 - python3 scripts/deploy.py

 (Enter your desired N and K when it asks for it)

 ### Step 3: Run the demo
 - python3 scripts/demo.py

 (Enter a secret, the script will split it, save all shares to the blockchain, then reconstruct)

 ### Step 4: Run the tests
 - python3 tests/test.py

-### Step 5: Run the comparison with reference
-- pip3 install secretsharing --break-system-packages
-- python3 compare.py

-### Step 6: Run interactive Shamir demo (no blockchain needed)
+### Step 5: Run interactive Shamir demo (no blockchain needed)
 - python3 main.py

 # 6. Reference Implementation 🔃
 - Repository: https://github.com/shea256/secret-sharing
+- ⚠️ Note: Reference library requires Python 3.12 or lower
 - Install: pip3 install secretsharing --break-system-packages
 - Compare: python3 compare.py